vert-x/mod-mongo-persistor/README.md

 * `keys` is an optional JSON object that contains the fields that should be returned for matched documents.
 See MongoDB manual for more information.
 Example: { "name": 1 } will only return objects with _id and the name field
 * `skip` is a number which determines the number of documents to skip.
 This is optional.
 By default no documents are skipped.
 * `limit` is a number which determines the maximum total number of documents to return.
 This is optional.
 By default all documents are returned.
-* `timeout` is a number which determines how many milliseconds a cursor containing more data will be held onto.
+* `timeout` is a positive number which determines how many milliseconds a cursor containing more data will be held onto.
 This is optional.
 By default, a cursor is held onto for 10 seconds.
 * `batch_size` is a number which determines how many documents to return in each reply JSON message.
 It's optional and the default value is `100`.
 Batching is discussed in more detail below.

 An example would be: